Shantae Advance: Risky Revolution: Release

 The Game Boy Advance version of Shantae Advance: Risky Revolution was released on April 21, 2025.
 Upon release, several internet users claimed that the cartridges they received appeared to contain recycled chips with visual blemishes, and expressed concern that the cartridges could damage their systems.
 In response, Limited Run Games explained that this was because Retro-Bit Gaming, which manufactured the cartridges, "had to source a lot of new old stock FRAM chips that are no longer widely manufactured", but that there would be "no issues with the operability or function of the cartridges".
 Retro-Bit also issued a statement that acknowledged some cartridges had "imperfections found on a small number of boards", but assured customers that the cartridges were safe to use.
 Ports of the game for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S followed on August 19, 2025.
+The same month, Limited Run Games began accepting preorders for physical releases of these ports, which would be released in December.

 Reception

 Shantae Advance: Risky Revolution received "mixed or average" reviews on Nintendo Switch, and "generally favorable reviews" on PlayStation 5, according to review aggregator Metacritic.
-76% of critics recommended the game, according to review aggregator OpenCritic.
+74% of critics recommended the game, according to review aggregator OpenCritic.